 The ChildFirst® forensic interviewing protocol brings the field into the classroom, enhancing the education of front-line child abuse professionals.
 This course is designed for investigative teams of law enforcement officers, social workers, prosecutors, child protection attorneys, and forensic interviewers.
 Students receive training on the ChildFirst® Forensic Interview Protocol, child development, memory and suggestibility, testifying in court, legal issues and preparing children for court.
 This training incorporates lecture and discussion, review of electronically recorded interviews, skill-building exercises and an interview practicum with professional actors.

 If you ARE from a ChildFirst® State (AK, AR, CT, DE, GA, IL, IN, KS, MD, MN, MO, MS, NJ, NC, OH, OK, PA, SC, VA, WV)

 ChildFirst® states reserve the right to train their own residents.
-If you wish to attend the ChildFirst® First Witness Forensic Interview training in Duluth, Gundersen NCPTC will have to grant permission.
+If you wish to attend the ChildFirst® First Witness Forensic Interview training in Duluth, Zero Abuse Project (ZAP) will need to grant permission.
 This process can take up to a week but it’s easy and we will help.

 To begin registration;

 1. Fill out and submit the online registration form.

 2. We will send you a confirmation of registration email.

 3. We will follow up with the correct authorizing agents to approve or decline your attendance.

 4. We will send you an email confirmation of training approval or rejection.

 If you are NOT from a ChildFirst® State (AL, AZ, CA, CO, DE, FL, HI, ID, IA, KY, LA, ME, MA, MI, MT, NE, NV, NH, NM, NY, ND, OR, RI, SD, TN, TX, UT, VT, WA, WI, WY)